skip to content

 dig +short blog.metters.dev. # do not forget the dot at the end

-5.75.228.235 # the ip that was configured in your DNS record
+The configured ip in your DNS record

 Resources